 And it’s addictive!
 I’ll make myself list three of these things before bed or in the morning, but once I start, I keep thinking of more and don’t want to stop.

-- It’s awesome that we have streetlights–they make things efficient!
+- It’s awesome that we have traffic lights–they make things efficient!

-- My husband was annoyed I left so much random stuff on the couch, but it’s great that at least he wants something clean…even if it’s not the dishes (haha don’t tell him I said that).
+- My husband was annoyed I left so much random stuff on the couch, but it’s great that at least he wants something clean…even if it’s not the dishes he’s responsible for!
+(Haha don’t tell him I said that).